khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 # GPUs

-~~Get an RTX GPU, I want to see people suffer as they slowly realize that they don't even have suprt in HighSierra.
+~~Get an RTX GPU, I want to see people suffer as they slowly realize that they don't even have support in HighSierra.
 Let the Nvidia fans die a slow and painful death, let this be a reminder to never cross our lord and savior Tim Apple~~
 If you don't want a headache, stay away from all Nvidia GPU that aren't kepler based.
 Currently(and likely forever), Turing and Volta GPUs have no support whatsoever in any version of macOS while Pascal and Maxwell have their support stopping in High Sierra while also requiring WebDrivers so they're not native GPUs.

 With AMD, Navi GPUs drivers are currently not included in either macOS Mojave 10.14.6 nor macOS Catalina 10.15 Developer Beta 1 so please hold off until these GPUs have drivers included in macOS.
 And Lexa based AMD GPUs like the RX 550 have never had support